 L52 ARC 4285 Environmental Archaeology

-This course intends to introduce students to lines of evidence used in the interpretation of past landscapes, how we can conceptualize the changing human ecological relations and how we can identify human influence on their environment.
-Special emphasis is placed on the human-animal-plant relations, with case studies from around the world.
-Combining both lecture and seminar sessions, this course aims to ensure that students are aware of several of the basic methods of bio-archaeological and palaeo-environmental reconstruction, and the application of these methods to the interpretation of past landscapes and human impacts on them.
+This course intends to introduce students to lines of evidence used in the interpretation of past landscapes, to discuss how we can conceptualize changing human ecological relations, and to consider how we can identify the influence that humans have on their environment.
+Special emphasis is placed on human-animal-plant relations using case studies from around the world.
+Combining both lecture and seminar sessions, this course aims to ensure that students are aware of several of the basic methods of bioarchaeological and palaeoenvironmental reconstruction as well as the application of these methods to the interpretation of past landscapes and human impacts on them.

 Same as L48 Anthro 4285

 L52 ARC 4375 Ancient Greek Sculpture in Context